Updated: Sep 8

 When Tula’s baby teeth began falling out, her two bottom adult teeth grew in badly discolored with white spots.
 Her back teeth were dark and discolored, and she had cavities.
-I was always sweating when I took her to the dentist.
+I was always nervous when I took her to the dentist.
 One time the hygienist said, “Mom, you may want to cut down on the sugar and carbs,” and she rolled her eyes at me.
 I tried my best to reply nicely, “She doesn’t eat any sugar or refined carbs.”
 The hygienist responded with, “Well then, you need to brush her teeth better.”
 Feeling frustrated, I said, “We brush twice a day.”
 She said, “Well then, keep the fluoride toothpaste on her teeth all day.”
-This made absolutely no sense to me.
+This wasn't making any sense!

 I began researching why Tula had multiple cavities, and why her teeth were so discolored when her twin's teeth were perfect.
 And, of course, there was a gut connection to it all!
 Not only did Tula have poor oral flora when her teeth were developing, her gut wasn’t absorbing the nutrients needed for strong teeth and gums.
 We had reintroduced peanut butter, which she loved on her toast in the morning, but knowing her teeth were still in bad shape, we got rid of it for a while as the phytic acid could be a problem. https://askthedentist.com/phytic-acid-dental-health/ We used sprouted nut butters instead.
 After Tula's gut began recovering, the teeth that came in were white and strong!